 January

 The January birthstone is the garnet.
-Garnets are usually thought of as a dark orangey-red, but they come in many colors, just not blue!
+Garnets are usually thought of as red, but they come in many different colors.

 February

-The February birthstone is amethyst.
-This stone ranges from a lighter almost pinkish lavender to a rich vibrant purple being the most desired.
-They are from the quartz family.
+The February birthstone is the amethyst.
+This stone ranges from a lighter to deep purple and is very scratch-resistant.

 March

 The March birthstone is aquamarine.
-The stone is named for its bluish-green color, which can resemble the color of a robin’s egg.
-It comes from the same family of gems as emerald, which is beryl.
+The stone is named for its bluish-green color, which resembles the color of the ocean.

 April